Arthur Obel

-Professor Arthur Obel, a Kenyan scientist, identified the first cases of Human Immunodeficiency Virus in Kenya and treated many AIDS patients.
+Arthur Obel (1948 or 1949 – 27 September 2025) was a Kenyan scientist who identified the first cases of Human Immunodeficiency Virus in Kenya and treated many AIDS patients.
 He developed two medications, Kemron and Pearl Omega, to cure HIV/AIDS.
 It was later discovered that neither Kemron nor Pearl Omega were effective medications against the retrovirus.

 Education, career, and honoraries

 Education

-Professor Arthur Obel received his PhD in Therapeutics from the London University in 1978.
+Obel received his PhD in Therapeutics from the London University in 1978.
 He then received his M.D. in Clinical Medicine from the University of Nairobi in 1987.

 Career

-Dr. Obel was head of the Public Administration of the Kenya Institute of Administration in 1990.
+Obel was head of the Public Administration of the Kenya Institute of Administration in 1990.
 He also had the position of Chief Research Officer of the Kenya Medical Research Institute (KEMRI) from 1989 to 1991.
 Obel later became the Chief Scientist of the Office of the President of Kenya from 1995 to 1999.
 This high position in government allowed him to attain many funds for his research.
 Being in a respectable position also allowed him to have many close friends that were high ranking government officials, such as Philip Mbithi, the former Chief Secretary in the Office of the President of Kenya.

 Honoraries

-Professor Obel received many honoraries.
+Obel received many honoraries.
 He was a member of the Global Epidemiology Society in 1983 and the Achievers Society in 1983.
 Obel did a fellowship with numerous institutions including the Jewish Chemists Federation in 1986, the International Diabetes Federation in 1986, and the Global Pharmaceutical Federation in 1987.
 He was also a Project Management Professional (PMP) with the Centre for Finance and Project Management in 2004.

 Kemron

-Dr. Arthur Obel claimed that Kemron and Pearl Omega were the cures to HIV/AIDS.
+Obel claimed that Kemron and Pearl Omega were the cures for HIV/AIDS.

-Professor Obel joined KEMRI, the Kenya Medical Research Institute, and they aimed to find an effective treatment to eradicate HIV/AIDS.
+Professor Obel joined KEMRI, the Kenya Medical Research Institute, where they aimed to find an effective treatment to eradicate HIV/AIDS.
 KEMRI and Obel picked up a medication that was developed but denied approval for testing in the United States and lowered the concentration before testing.
 This medication was Kemron.
 The medication was tested in other areas, such as the University of Makerere.
-It was then discovered that Kemron did nothing much to help the disease.
+It was then discovered that Kemron did nothing much to help with the disease.
 Kemron only reversed the symptoms of the HIV disease for a short period of time.
 Because of this, people were quick to purchase the expensive medication.
 Dr. Obel received much backlash because of this and resigned from KEMRI in January 1991.